DaoCloud/DaoCloud-docs/docs/en/docs/middleware/kafka/intro/offline-install.md

     1. Run `helm upgrade` .

-        Before upgrading, it is recommended to update the __bak.yaml__ file by replacing  `global.imageRegistry` with your current image repository address.
+        Before upgrading, it is recommended to update the __bak.yaml__ file by replacing  `global.imageRegistry` with your current container registry address.

         ```shell
         export imageRegistry={your_image_repository}